aymane-maghouti/Jumia-data-pipeline/README.md

 ### Step 1: Web Scraping

-Use Beautiful Soup to scrape the desired data from the Jumia website [https://www.jumia.ma].
+Use `BeautifulSoup` to scrape the desired data from the `Jumia` website [https://www.jumia.ma].
 This may include product names, prices, descriptions and img url for each product.
 In my case I extracted data of xiaomi redmi product (smartphones).

 ### Step 2: Excel File Creation

-Structurize the scraped data using Pandas and create an Excel file to store the data temporarily.
+Structurize the scraped data using `Pandas` and create an Excel file to store the data temporarily.

 ### Step 3: Data Extraction from Excel

-Retrieve the data from the Excel file using Pandas.
+Retrieve the data from the Excel file using `Pandas`.
 This step ensures data correctness before loading it into the database.

 ### Step 4: PostgreSQL Database Loading

-Use SQLAlchemy API to establish a connection with the PostgreSQL database.
+Use `SQLAlchemy` API to establish a connection with the `PostgreSQL` database.
 Automatically generate tables based on column names and inferred data types.
 Load the extracted and processed data into the appropriate tables.

 ## Configuration